How To Become a Freight Broker – Step-by-Step Guide

 - Pricing and contract negotiations with carriers

 Freight brokers are responsible for the legal aspect of freight transportation brokers all across the country, directing it through local, state, and federal rules.
 For their part in supporting this fast-paced market, freight brokers often earn anywhere from 10% to 35% commission on shipments.
 The average freight broker may earn $44,000 per year, with some earning more than $100,000.
-That does not include incentives or additional commissions.
+Successful brokers who build strong relationships and consistently provide value to their clients can earn a substantial income over time.

 What is the best way to Establish a Freight Brokerage?